MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/03/devtools.md

 <!-- Title: Improvements for using assistive technology with DevTools -->
 <!-- Subtitle: Screen readers now announce better information in the Network Console and 3D View tools. -->

-In previous versions of Microsoft Edge, assistive technology would announce incorrect information when providing a custom bearer token in the Network Console tool.
+In previous versions of Microsoft Edge, assistive technology announced incorrect information when providing a custom bearer token in the Network Console tool.
 In Microsoft Edge version 99, this issue has been fixed.
-When selecting the textbox for providing a custom bearer token, assistive technology will now announce "Token edit text Request View group".
+When selecting the text box for providing a custom bearer token, assistive technology now announces "Token edit text Request View group".

 ![The Network Console tool.](../../media/2022/03/network-console-tool.png)
 <!--